- Buildings in use

 Access to daylight and sunlight is a vital part of a healthy environment.
 Sensitive design should provide sufficient daylight and sunlight to new housing while not obstructing light to existing homes nearby.

-The BRE Report, Site layout planning for daylight and sunlight: a guide to good practice (BR209), advises on planning developments for good access to daylight and sunlight, and is widely used by local authorities to help determine the impacts of new developments.
+The BRE Report, Site layout planning for daylight and sunlight: a guide to good practice (BR209), advises on planning developments for good access to daylight and sunlight, and is widely used by local authorities during planning permission to help determine the impacts of new developments.

 We provide a full daylight and sunlight analysis service, including: